COPPE-UFRJ/CoppeTeX/README.md

   9. example.bib: sample BibTeX database for being used by example.tex.

-A release package should contains only the following files:
+Our release packages contain the following files:

   1. COPYING: full text of the GNU General Policy License version 3.

-  2. README: describe the CoppeTeX package.
+  2. README.md: describe the CoppeTeX package.

   3. coppe.cls: the main file.
 It is a LaTeX document class.